freeCodeCamp/freeCodeCamp/curriculum/challenges/german/05-back-end-development-and-apis/back-end-development-and-apis-projects/timestamp-microservice.md

 # --description--

-Build a full stack JavaScript app that is functionally similar to this: <a href="https://timestamp-microservice.freecodecamp.rocks" target="_blank" rel="noopener noreferrer nofollow">https://timestamp-microservice.freecodecamp.rocks</a>.
+Erstelle eine vollständige JavaScript-Anwendung, die eine ähnliche Funktionalität wie <a href="https://timestamp-microservice.freecodecamp.rocks" target="_blank" rel="noopener noreferrer nofollow">https://timestamp-microservice.freecodecamp.rocks</a> aufweist.
 Working on this project will involve you writing your code using one of the following methods:

--   Clone <a href="https://github.com/freeCodeCamp/boilerplate-project-timestamp/"  target="_blank" rel="noopener noreferrer nofollow">this GitHub repo</a> and complete your project locally.
+-   Klone <a href="https://github.com/freeCodeCamp/boilerplate-project-timestamp/"  target="_blank" rel="noopener noreferrer nofollow">dieses GitHub-Repo</a> und schließe dein Projekt lokal ab.
--   Use <a href="https://replit.com/github/freeCodeCamp/boilerplate-project-timestamp"  target="_blank" rel="noopener noreferrer nofollow">our Replit starter project</a> to complete your project.
+-   Benutze <a href="https://replit.com/github/freeCodeCamp/boilerplate-project-timestamp"  target="_blank" rel="noopener noreferrer nofollow">unser Replit-Starter-Projekt</a>, um dein Projekt fertigzustellen.
 -   Use a site builder of your choice to complete the project.
 Be sure to incorporate all the files from our GitHub repo.

-When you are done, make sure a working demo of your project is hosted somewhere public.
-Then submit the URL to it in the `Solution Link` field.
-Optionally, also submit a link to your project's source code in the `GitHub Link` field.
+Wenn du fertig bist, stelle sicher, dass dein Projekt öffentlich zugänglich gehostet ist.
+Gib dann die URL in das `Solution Link`-Feld ein.
+Füge optional einen Link zum Quellcode deines Projekts in das `GitHub Link`-Feld ein.

 **Note:** Time zones conversion is not a purpose of this project, so assume all sent valid dates will be parsed with `new Date()` as GMT dates.

 # --hints--